TroyFernandes/CPS616-Algorithms/README.md

 ### [Lab 3 - Minimum Spanning Trees](https://github.com/TroyFernandes/CPS616-Algorithms/tree/master/Lab%203%20-%20Minimum%20Spanning%20Trees/Lab%203%20-%20Minimum%20Spanning%20Trees)

-Finds the minimum spanning tree of a graph, given as an adjacency matrix using [Prim's Algorithm](https://en.wikipedia.org/wiki/Prim%27s_algorithm)
+Finds the minimum spanning tree of an undirected graph, given as an adjacency matrix using [Prim's Algorithm](https://en.wikipedia.org/wiki/Prim%27s_algorithm)

 One thing to note, this version of Prim's is NOT using a binary heap.
 This is the standard O(|V|<sup>2</sup>) complexity using an adjacency matrix (which is more rare I think?).
 Check out the code if you're looking for help on how to implement Prim's using an adjacency matrix.